SFTtech/openage/doc/code/coordinate-systems.md

 ### For rendering

-Depending on whether objects are rendered as part of hud or by the game camera, their coordinates are transformed to `camgame` or `camhud`, then to `viewport` coordinates which are then drawn on screen.
+Depending on whether objects are inside the game world, rendered as part of hud or the GUI, different conversion take place.

+* Object that are part of the game world are converted from `phys` to `scene` when passed to the renderer, and finally from `scene` to Eigen vectors when passed to the GPU
+* HUD objects for ingame objects (e.g. HP bars for units) are transformed from `phys` to `camhud`

 ### For input processing

-Again depending on whether inputs were aimed at an HUD object or an entity rendered by the game camera, they (i.e. mouse clicks) are transformed from input to camgame or camhud. camgame coordinates can then further be converted to phys coordinates, for mapping the inputs to physics objects.
+Again depending on whether inputs were aimed at an HUD object or an entity rendered by the game camera, they (i.e. mouse clicks) are transformed from input to `phys` or `camhud`.
+`camgame` coordinates can then further be converted to `phys` coordinates, for mapping the inputs to physics objects.

 Idea: HUD drawing code will register HUD objects with the engine